 A pitch is a quick and well-designed speech designed to sell a product, idea or yourself, in a very short time frame.
-It is designed as an answer to one essential question: why is the team spending their time on this project?
-Or in a future career: why are you spending time to apply for this job and why should you be considered as a candidate?
+It is designed as an answer to one essential question: why is your team spending their time on this project?
+Or in your future career: why are you spending time to apply for this job and why should you be considered as a candidate?

 Pitching is a tool organizations use more and more as part of their recruitment and selection procedures.
-Even a motivational letter can be perceived as a personal pitch.
-All the more reason we feel it is important to provide our PREMIUM students with practical pitching experience in PREMIUM.
+Even your motivational letter can be perceived as a personal pitch.
+Even more reason we feel it is important to provide our students with some practical pitching experience in PREMIUM.

-During the PREMIUM Midterm Presentation, we therefore request that each student team gives a 5-minute pitch about their project's progress and outcome thus far/up to the moment of the mid-term presentations.
-The team's Tumblr page needs to be used as a basis for doing this, and as a source of information for their slides.
+During the PREMIUM Midterm Presentation, we therefore request that each team gives a 5-minute pitch about their project progress and outcome thus far/up to the moment of the Midterm Presentations.
+They will do so, structured and based on Sinek's Golden Circle.